·7 min read

 Complete Code Example

-Here is how you can implement this in SwiftUI:
+Here is how you can implement this in SwiftUI with support for both images and videos:

 import SwiftUI